10 Truths & Myths About Vehicle Searches by Police in SC

-Myth #2: If I refuse to consent to a vehicle search, a police officer can’t ever search my trunk.
+Myth #2: If I consent to a vehicle search, the police officer can’t search my trunk.

-For example, if the officer has probable cause to believe you have a duffle bag full of stolen shotguns in your car, he or she can search any place in the car where that bag may be.
-Since a shotgun can’t be found inside your glove compartment, or inside a small plastic bin on the floor, he or she most likely wouldn’t be able to search there, but it doesn’t mean the search won’t happen.
-The point is that the search has to be reasonable.
+For example, if the officer has probable cause to believe you have stolen shotguns in your car, he or she can search any place in the car where shotguns could be concealed.
+Since a shotgun can’t be found inside your glove compartment, or inside a small plastic bin on the floor, he or she most likely wouldn’t be able to search there.
+The point is that the search must be reasonable.
 It isn’t reasonable to look for something in a place it couldn’t possibly be found.

-Myth #3: Police officers can’t go and get a search warrant for something I told them they can’t search.
+Myth #3: Police officers will go and get a search warrant for something I told them they can’t search.

 Myth #4: I was arrested after a roadside stop, but that doesn’t mean police officers can search my vehicle.

-Truth: Police officers can search your vehicle if you are arrested.
+Truth: Police officers can usually search your vehicle if you are arrested.

-If an officer arrests you as a result of pulling you over, he or she can also search your vehicle under the search incident to arrest exception to the warrant requirement.
-According to this exception, the officer may search any area of the vehicle that you reasonably could have accessed to hide a weapon or something that could injure an officer while being stopped.
-This includes the glove box, in and under the seats, in the center console, and inside any opened or closed containers located in those areas.
-This does not include the trunk since it’s unreasonable to believe you were able to access the trunk while operating a moving vehicle.
+If an officer arrests you during a traffic stop, he or she may also be able to search your vehicle under the “search incident to arrest” exception to the warrant requirement.
+According to this exception, the officer may search any area of the vehicle where evidence relevant to the arrest could be found.
+This could mean the glove box, in and under the seats, in the center console, in the trunk, and inside any opened or closed containers located in those areas.

-Myth #5: If I don’t give consent for a police officer to search my car, the officer can’t search it without a search warrant.
+Myth #5: If I don’t give consent for a police officer to search my car, the officer can’t search it without probable cause.